aembke/fred.rs/docs/README.md

 4. Read and cache connection ID via `CLIENT ID`.
 5. Read the server version via `INFO server`.
 6. If clustered and not `disable_cluster_health_check` then check cluster state via `CLUSTER INFO`
+7. If connecting to a replica - send `READONLY`

 ### Backchannel